 How many km do we drive per day?

 Expect a net travel time of around 5 hours.
 Depending on the route, this can be a different number of km.
 On average, it will be between 100-200km.
-Rarely less, sometimes significantly more (the road conditions allow it without any problems).
+Sometimes less than 100 km, rarely significantly more, where road conditions also allow it without problems (such as on a 500 km route in Tibet).

 Can I rent a motorcycle helmet?